irfansofyana/sheets-api/README.md

 ## List of APIs

-### Add Data
+### Insert Data

-This API is used to add  data to a certain sheet name.
+This API is used to insert data to a certain sheet name.

 | Method | URL |
 | ------ | --- |